This article explains the process of setting up Visitor Aware at your location using the following configuration:

 Step 1: Navigate to Check-in Kiosk

-• Navigate to: https://app.visitor-aware.com/ and login if you haven't already
+• Navigate to: https://app.visitor-aware.com/ and log in if you haven't already

-• Under the "Activities" menu on the top right (next to your name), click "Check in Kiosk"
+• From the Activities dropdown menu on the top right, (next to your name), click the Check In Kiosk button

 Step 2: Install the Print Helper Application